StellaOrg/ImplicitBVH.jl/README.md

 # Implicit Bounding Volume Hierarchy

-The main idea behind the IBVH is the use of an implicit perfect binary tree constructed from some bounding volumes.
+The main idea behind the ImplicitBVH is the use of an implicit perfect binary tree constructed from some bounding volumes.
 If we had, say, 5 objects to construct the BVH from, it would form an incomplete binary tree as below: